-UNdata provides official statistics produced by countries and compiled by the U.N. data system, as well as estimates and projections.
-The domains covered are agriculture, education, energy, industry, labour, national accounts, population and tourism.
+UNdata provides access to official statistics, as well as statistical estimates and projections.
+Data are initially collected by national governments and subsequently compiled and aggregated by various United Nations agencies.
+Subjects covered include agriculture, education, energy, industry, labour, national accounts, population, and tourism.
 Also included are indicators such as millennium development goals.